 Accessibility Options

-PhysioFunction’s highly specialised Neurological Physiotherapists, Therapy Assistants, Sports Therapists and Personal Trainers are able to deliver tailored programs for clients who have Multiple Sclerosis.
+PhysioFunction’s highly specialised Neurological Physiotherapists, Rehab Therapists, Sports Therapists and Personal Trainers are able to deliver tailored programs for clients who have Multiple Sclerosis.

 Some examples of the therapy you may receive includes: